jlfaucher/executor/incubator/ooRexxShell/readme.txt

 CMD> oorexxshell '"/Volumes/testCpp1/files.txt"~pipe(.fileLines | .inject {suffix = item~substr(item~lastpos(".")); if suffix~pos(".") == 1 & suffix~pos("/") == 0 then suffix~lower} | .sort  | .lineCount {item} | .console)' > files_analysis.txt

 Example
-By design, parse pull reads first the queue and then the standard input.
+By design, parse pull reads first the input queue and then the standard input.
 In the next example, "say hello2" has been pushed to the input queue of ooRexxShell, and "say hello1" comes from the standard input.
 CMD> echo say hello1 | oorexxshell say hello2